 Don’t try to invent the recovery seed phrase yourself

 Quite possibly, you might think that one way of outsmarting the system and tricking others is to invent the recovery seed phrase yourself.
-Unfortunately, statistic research proves this idea wrong.
+Unfortunately, statistical research proves this idea wrong.
 Theoretically, you can create and memorize a clever mnemonic phrase yourself, but it’s not safe since it’s proven the human brain does not cope well with random generation.
 The most effective way to protect your wallet is to make up your recovery seed phrase using a generator created for this very purpose.
 Some wallets even have their own, so make sure to use them.

 Don’t split your list of words into two parts and don’t put irrelevant information into it either